Multifractality and Hyperuniformity in Quasicrystalline Bose-Hubbard Models with and without Disorder: Conclusion

-In this study, underlying phase transitions are not quantitatively discussed because we have simply applied the mean-field approximation.
-Future studies could explore this issue further by using, for example, the cluster mean-field approximation~\cite{Gaude_2022_Jun}.
+In this study, underlying phase transitions are not quantitatively discussed because we have analyzed a fraction of superfluid vertices.
+Future studies could explore this issue further by using, for example, a percolation analysis~\cite{Johnstone2021} and the cluster mean-field approximation~\cite{Gaude_2022_Jun}.
 Also, future research on the phasons might extend the explanations of the effect of quasiperiodicity on multifractality and hyperuniformity~\cite{Rajagopal_2019_Nov}.
 The phasons are a kind of randomness, related to the hyperspace of quasicrystals, and are realizable in quasicrystals only.
 The Bose glass phase might be induced by the increases of the phasons in quasicrystals.